Peabody says it no longer owes benefits to Patriot retirees

-(Reuters) - Peabody Energy Corp (BTU.N), the company responsible for creating now-bankrupt Patriot Coal PCXCQ.PK through a 2007 spinoff, on Friday said it has no obligation to fund health and pension benefits for Patriot retirees affected by the company’s insolvency.
+Sept 13 (Reuters) - Peabody Energy Corp, the company responsible for creating now-bankrupt Patriot Coal through a 2007 spinoff, on Friday said it has no obligation to fund health and pension benefits for Patriot retirees affected by the company’s insolvency.

 In court papers in U.S. Bankruptcy Court in St. Louis, Peabody said new labor deals between Patriot and the United Mine Workers of America effectively relieve Peabody of any funding obligations.